A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Problem Statement and Assumptions

-A consequence of these assumptions is that relatively horizontal surfaces that are at the same height or above the camera center cannot be mapped, and the maximum height of the structure that can be mapped is $H_{\max} = z^{\fr g}_{\fr C}+\rho \tan{\psi/2}$, where $\psi$ is the vertical angle of view of the camera and $z^{\fr g}_{\fr C}$ the height of the camera.
+Fig. \ref{fig:assumptions} shows our conventions for the different FoR used.
+The imaging plane of the camera is defined by $\vect{y}_{\fr c} \vect{z}_{\fr c}$, with $\vect{x}_{\fr c}$ pointing towards the front of the camera on the optical axis.
+Coordinates in the camera, robot and global FoR are denoted using superscripts as $\vect{v}^{\fr c}$, $\vect{v}^{\fr r}$ and $\vect{v}^{\fr g}$ respectively for a vector $\vect{v}$.
+We assume that initially $\mathbf x_\fr c = -\mathbf y_\fr r$ so that the camera points to the right of the robot.
+We make two additional assumptions for simplicity of exposition.
+The first one guarantees that there exists collision free paths around the structure. \begin{assum} The horizontal distance of the closest obstacle from the structure is at least $2 D$. \end{assum} The next assumption simplifies the problem of detecting, tracking and removing the ground surface from point clouds, a processing step performed in Algorithm \ref{alg:gpp_computeNBV} to compute waypoints that only depend on the structure to inspect. \begin{assum} The structure and the robot are placed on the horizontal plane $z^{\fr g} = 0$.
+In particular, we have $\vect{z}_{\fr c}=\vect{z}_{\fr r} = \vect{z}_{\fr g}$. \end{assum} In the following we fix the $z$-coordinate of $O_{\mathsf r}$ to be zero.
+A consequence of these assumptions is that relatively horizontal surfaces that are at the same height or above the camera center for example cannot be mapped, and the maximum height (measured in the $\fr R$ or $\fr G$ frame) of the structure that can be mapped is $H_{\max} = h_{\fr c} + D \tan{\psi/2}$, where $\psi$ is the vertical angle of view of the camera.
 Assumption \ref{assumption: level ground} could be removed by using recent classification systems that can differentiate between ground and non-ground regions \cite{zhou2012self} to pre-process the point clouds before sending them to our system.